Vanderbilt AD condemns ‘racist slurs’ used at College World Series

 She added, “to the family members who were impacted, please know that you have my full support… you absolutely have the wholehearted support of not only Vanderbilt Athletics but all of Commodore Nation.”

-No specifics were released about the comments made to the student-athlete parents.

-Vanderbilt University defeated Mississippi State in Game 1 of the College World Series Monday night in Omaha, Nebraska.
+The incident happened Monday night, as Vanderbilt University played Mississippi State in Game 1 of the College World Series in Omaha, Nebraska.

+One Vanderbilt fan who attended the game at TD Ameritrade Park Omaha told News 2 that several Mississippi State fans had “yelled racial slurs” and “downgrading remarks” at the Vanderbilt parents.
+He described the situation as “absolutely disgusting, embarrassing and completely uncalled for.”

+In a statement on social media Tuesday afternoon, John Cohen, the athletic director at Mississippi State University wrote, “We join Vanderbilt in declaring such behavior unacceptable and in direct conflict with the values of both institutions and our fan bases.”